-The DOE CSGF is open to U.S. citizens or permanent resident aliens who plan full-time, uninterrupted study toward a Ph.D. at an accredited U.S. university.
+The DOE CSGF is open to U.S. citizens or lawful permanent residents who plan full-time, uninterrupted study toward a Ph.D. at an accredited U.S. university.
 We encourage applications from students in engineering and the physical, computer, mathematical or life sciences who meet the following eligibility requirements.
 The fellowship provides four years of support, but must be renewed each summer.

 The following criteria will be used to determine the eligibility of those applying for DOE CSGF.
 Measured at the time of application, eligibility will be extended to:

 - Undergraduate seniors